xavgru12/EmailAutomation/README.md

 In the Name field, type a name for the credential.
 This name is only shown in the Google Cloud console. <br>
 Click Create.
 The OAuth client created screen appears, showing your new Client ID and Client secret.<br>
 Click OK.
 The newly created credential appears under OAuth 2.0 Client IDs.<br>
-Download the json file and save it as clien_secret.json in current working directory.<br>
+Download the json file and save it as client_secret.json in current working directory.<br>
 In "OAuthZustimmungsbildschirm" (oauth authorization window) click on Api and services to add a user:<br>
-type in email where you want to send emails froms<br>
+type in email where you want to send emails from<br>

 install needed packages with:<br>
 pip install -r requirements.txt<br>